phoenixding/scdiff/README.md

 # INTRODUCTION

-SCDIFF is designed to analyze the cell differentiation process using time-series single cell RNA-seq data.
+SCDIFF is a python package designed to analyze the cell differentiation process using time-series single cell RNA-seq data.
 It can be used to predict the transcription factors, which regulate the cell differentiation process.
 It also visualizes the differentiation process using a graph, in which nodes